- Offices and Departments

 Visit the National WWI Museum and Memorial online for more information.

 Located in New Orleans, Louisiana, The National WWII Museum was recognized by the U.S. Congress in 2004 as the nation’s official World War II Museum.

 Visit The National WWII Museum online for more information.

 Beyond the Battlefield

-A wide range of new veterans benefits were established during the Civil War and these were eventually extended to veterans of earlier wars.
-In 1871—57 years after the treaty was signed to end the War of 1812—Congress liberalized pension eligibility for War of 1812 veterans: they no longer needed service-related disabilities to qualify for pensions--the only requirement was that they served for at least 60 days.
-In 1871, War of 1812 veterans, along with Mexican War veterans, were authorized for medical and long term residential care at the National Home for Disabled Volunteer Soldiers (VHA origins).
+A wide range of new Veterans benefits was established during the Civil War and these were eventually extended to Veterans of earlier wars.
+In 1871—57 years after the treaty was signed to end the War of 1812—Congress liberalized pension eligibility for War of 1812 Veterans: they no longer needed service-related disabilities to qualify for pensions—the only requirement was that they served for at least 60 days.
+In 1871, War of 1812 Veterans, along with Mexican War Veterans, were authorized for medical and long term residential care at the National Home for Disabled Volunteer Soldiers (VHA origins).
 In 1878 the qualifying service period decreased to 14 days and eligibility was extended to those who served in the militia or volunteer forces.

 Hiram Cronk, the last known War of 1812 Veteran, died on May 13, 1905.